ramezanifar/ros-windows-node/README.md

 if __name__ == '__main__':
     my_listener = Listener()  # Create an object of the Listener class
-    # Run the main thread. this is to capture ctrl+c
+    # Run the main thread.
+This is to capture ctrl+c
     while my_listener.run == True:
         try:
             time.sleep(1)  # Just idle until ctrl+c is detected